|

 Seat Reservations:

 For Hamburg to Berlin we paid extra to reserve the “panorama” seats in the front row.
-It was kinda nice tonot have anyone sitting in front of us but since we were only on the Autobahn for most of the trip, it wasn’t especially scenic.
+It was kinda nice to not have anyone sitting in front of us but since we were only on the Autobahn for most of the trip, it wasn’t especially scenic.

 When I booked our Budapest to Belgrade tickets a couple months ahead, seat reservations weren’t an option.
 But when I pulled up our tickets the night before travel, I noticed that there were a few seats still available to reserve.
-So I guess the option to reserve seats was made available after we bought out tickets but we didn’t get any notifications.
-Since we didn’t have seat reservations, we arrived at the bus station 45 minutes early, were the first on the bus, and got 2 seats together in the middle of the bus.
-When we boarded we were told we could only choose a seat in the second half of the bus.
+So I guess the option to reserve seats was made available sometime after we bought out tickets…but unfortunately, we didn’t get any notifications.

-The inside of our Flixbus.
+The inside of our Flixbus from Budapest to Belgrade.

 Tickets: